-Matt Black's work has explored the connections between migration, poverty, agriculture, and the environment in his native rural California and in southern Mexico.
+Matt Black is from California’s Central Valley, an agricultural region in the heart of the state.
+His work has explored the connections between migration, poverty, agriculture, and the environment in his native rural California and in southern Mexico.
+He is an Associate Member of Magnum Photos.

-Matt is a contributor to the @everydayusa photographers’ collective and has produced video pieces for msnbc.com, Orion Magazine, and The New Yorker.
-He has taught photography with the Foundry Photojournalism Workshops, the Eddie Adams Workshop, Leica Fotografie International, and the Los Angeles Center of Photography.
+Matt has produced multimedia and video pieces for msnbc.com, Orion Magazine, and The New Yorker.
+He has taught photography with Leica Fotografie International, Rubis Mécénat, Foundry Photojournalism Workshops, the Eddie Adams Workshop, and the Los Angeles Center of Photography.
 Anastasia Photo gallery in New York represents his prints.
-He is an Associate Member of Magnum Photos.

 He received the W. Eugene Smith Award in 2015.
 In 2016, he received the Robert F. Kennedy Journalism Award and was named a Senior Fellow at the Emerson Collective.
 In 2018, he again received a Robert F. Kennedy Award for his work in Puerto Rico.
 His work has also been honored by the Magnum Foundation Emergency Fund, the Pulitzer Center on Crisis Reporting, the Center for Cultural Innovation, and others.
 He lives in Exeter, a small town in California’s Central Valley.